hucker/mdfile/README.md

 To make markdown with the output from the `cat factorial.py` shell command.
 This can be difficult to get just right depending on the tool you are trying to use to pipe data from.
-In the example below the `cat` command is used to copy the data into the markdown file, but any command can be used.
+In the example below the `cat` command is used to copy the data into the Markdown file, but any command can be used.
 Keep in mind that some tools act differently when they are generating data for a tty compared to when they are piping data into a file.